On a local-global principle for quadratic twists of abelian varieties: Products of elliptic curves

-\begin{proof} Since $g$ is odd, by \cite[Thm.
-2.21]{FG18} there exists an elliptic curve $B$ \emph{defined over $k$} such that $A_\Qbar$ and $B_\Qbar^g$ are isogenous.
-By Remark \ref{remark: decompforoddg} there is an Artin representation $\theta$ such that $\varrho_{A,\ell}\simeq \theta\otimes \varrho_{B,\ell}$.
+\begin{remark} When $g$ is odd and $B$ has no CM, the above lemma admits an even simpler proof.
+In this case, by Remark \ref{remark: decompforoddg}, there is an elliptic curve $B$ \emph{defined over~$k$} and an Artin representation $\theta$ such that $\varrho_{A,\ell}\simeq \theta\otimes \varrho_{B,\ell}$.
 Thus a prime of good reduction of $A$ is ordinary for $A$ if and only if it is ordinary for $B$.
-That the set of primes ordinary for $B$ has density $1$ is well known. \end{proof}
+That the set of primes ordinary for $B$ has density $1$ is well known. \end{remark}

-\begin{remark} When $g=2$, the above lemma is also true by \cite[Thm.
-3]{Saw16}.
-For general $g$, the strategy of considering the decomposition $\varrho_{A,\ell}\simeq \theta\otimes \varrho$ and showing that the set of ordinary primes for $\varrho$ has density $1$ faces the problem that $\varrho$ is only known to be $F$-rational for some number field $F$ (but see Remark \ref{remark: proofhint}). \end{remark}

-\begin{lemma} Let $A$ be an abelian variety defined over $k$ of dimension $g$ such that~$A_\Qbar$ is isogenous to the power of an elliptic curve with CM, say by an imaginary quadratic field $M$.
-Suppose that $k=kM$.
-Then the set of primes of ordinary reduction for $A$ has density $1$. \end{lemma}